ClimExHandbook/ClimExHandbook/_posts/2019-11-07-soil-type-and-physical-characteristics.md

 </tr>
 </tbody>
 </table>
 The soil profile should be described according to a soil classification that is compatible with the World Reference Base (WRB) system.
-Soil type should be reported according to the World Reference Base for Soil Resources system <a href="https://paperpile.com/c/2Av5rU/wwZt+9Pqk+DK5z">(ISRIC, 1998; IUSS Working Group WRB, 2006, 2014)</a>.
+Soil type should be reported according to the World Reference Base for Soil Resources system (ISRIC, 1998; IUSS Working Group WRB, 2006, 2014).
 This is the international standard taxonomic soil classification system, which is endorsed by the International Union of Soil Sciences (IUSS) and replaces the FAO soil classification.
 Reporting the depth of soil layers or horizons should be included in any description as this is important for comparison and modelling.
 Most classification systems recognise six master soil horizons which are designated using the capital letters O, A, E, B, C, and R (Figure 1.3.1).
 Reporting O to B is usually sufficient for climate-change studies.
 O = Organic matter, characterised by high levels of organic material: dark in colour; A = Mineral topsoil, often organically stained: contains highly weathered parent material (rocks) and is lighter in colour than the O horizon; E = Eluviated - used to label a horizon that has been highly leached of minerals, clays, and sesquioxides: usually determined as a pale layer below the A horizon and only exists in older, well-developed soils; B = Subsoil, an illuviated layer that accumulates iron, clay, aluminium, and organic compounds: lighter in colour and often may be reddish due to the iron content; C = Broken-down bedrock, also known as substratum; R = Bedrock.

 &nbsp;

 <strong><em>What and how to measure?</em></strong>

 Traditionally, determining soil horizons involves excavating a pit exposing a clean vertical surface of approximately 1 metre depth and identifying the depths of different horizons based on colour and physical properties.
 This can be simplified by using a soil auger.
 First, identify the depth of soil until the bedrock or parent material layer.
 Using a soil auger, sample the continuous soil profile until bedrock or parent material is reached, and identify horizons based on different characteristics.
 Samples are often collected and taken back to the laboratory for analysis.
-A wide number of texts are available that describe soil analysis: those more widely used include NRCS <a href="https://paperpile.com/c/2Av5rU/16lg/?noauthor=1">(2014a)</a> and Dane &amp; Topp <a href="https://paperpile.com/c/2Av5rU/yx7p/?noauthor=1">(2002)</a>.
+A wide number of texts are available that describe soil analysis: those more widely used include NRCS (2014a) and Dane &amp; Topp (2002).

 &nbsp;
-<h2><a name="_Toc23712699"></a><strong>1.3.2 Plant rooting depth and distribution by depth</strong></h2>
+<h4><a name="_Toc23712699"></a><strong>1.3.2 Plant rooting depth and distribution by depth</strong></h4>
 The plant rooting depth is important to measure the distribution of roots throughout the soil profile as this may change when the plants are subjected to climatic treatments.
 If the site is heterogeneous (e.g. slope or changes in vegetation), rooting depth should be determined in more than one place.
 Plant rooting depth is measured by digging a soil profile (see 1.3.1 Soil horizon) and can be measured when the soil layers are determined.

 &nbsp;
-<h2><a name="_Toc23712700"></a><strong>1.3.3 Stone content (%)</strong></h2>
+<h4><a name="_Toc23712700"></a><strong>1.3.3 Stone content (%)</strong></h4>
 Stone content defines the volume and mass in the soil containing stones &gt; 2 mm.
 Stones do not contribute to plant nutrient supply or water-holding capacity in the soil and the weight and volume of stones are most often subtracted when &gt; 5% of the soil volume (ICP, 2016).
 To calculate the stone content, an air-dried soil sample of known mass is sieved so that stones larger than 2 mm are removed.
 The stones are weighed and the % of stones above 2 mm can be determined and reported as a % of the total mass of soil.

 &nbsp;
-<h2><a name="_Toc23712701"></a><strong>1.3.4 Bulk density (g cm</strong><strong><sup>-</sup></strong><strong>³)</strong></h2>
+<h4><a name="_Toc23712701"></a><strong>1.3.4 Bulk density (g cm</strong><strong><sup>-</sup></strong><strong>³)</strong></h4>
 Bulk density is a measure of the amount of soil per unit volume of oven dried soil and gives information on the physical status of the soil.
 The soil organic matter content, soil texture,  the minerals in the soil and degree of compaction define the bulk density.
 Bulk density varies substantially among soils.
 Mineral soils have a bulk density of around 1–1.6 g cm<sup>–</sup>³, while in organic soils and friable clay it is well below 1 g cm<sup>–</sup>³.
 Bulk density values are essential when determining soil carbon and nutrient stocks, as they allow a conversion from concentrations to mass per area (see also protocol 2.2.4 Soil carbon and nutrient stocks).

 <strong><em> </em></strong>

 <strong><em>What and how to measure?</em></strong>

-A range of equipment is available for the determination of bulk density and general guidance can be found in Grossman &amp; Reinsch <a href="https://paperpile.com/c/2Av5rU/AtHV/?noauthor=1">(2002)</a>.
+A range of equipment is available for the determination of bulk density and general guidance can be found in Grossman &amp; Reinsch (2002).
 A volumetric core (the volume must be known), which should be at least 75 mm in diameter, with the depth no greater than the diameter, should be taken down the soil profile, ideally at 5 cm increments.
 Although dry bulk density can be determined on the entire soil sample (with stones), it is usually reported for soil sieved through 2 mm mesh, the fine-earth fraction, which is suitable for subsequent calculations of carbon and nutrient stocks.
 The stones (&gt; 2mm) are removed and weighed separately.
 The soil samples are dried at 105°C and then weighed.

 Dry bulk density is calculated using the following equation: